-- Move the gearshift lever or selector from First to Reverse - Apply light pressure on the accelerator pedal while the transmission is in gear - Remove your foot from the accelerator while shifting - Do not race the engine

-• For best traction and safety, avoid spinning the wheels
+- Move the gearshift lever or selector from first gear to reverse. - Apply light pressure on the accelerator pedal while the transmission is in gear. - Remove your foot from the accelerator while shifting. - Do not race the engine. - For best traction and safety, avoid spinning the wheels.